rdaneelu/checkgit/README.md

 2. If no upstream was configured in the repo it always told you Upstream ahead of local

 # Features
-1. Now it tells you that no upstream is configured in the repository.
+1. Now it tells you if the repository doesn't have an upstream remote configured.
 2. And if a name is given to 2 or more different paths in the config file it gives a number at the end of the name in order.